centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-centreon-iso.md

 Answer yes to all questions except "Disallow root login remotely?".
 It is mandatory to set a password for the **root** user of the database.
+You will need this password during the [web installation](../web-and-post-installation.html).

 ```shell
 mysql_secure_installation